In Praise of Adopting Older Dogs.

 I'd thought a lot about the dog I wanted before I found Ringo, not yet a year old, online in a rescue ad.
 I was immediately drawn to him, even if he was quite different from what I'd had in mind (and isn't the love of your life always a little different from what you'd imagined?).
 He wasn't at all the fluffy, friendly little Norwich Terrier I'd pictured (I was incredibly fixated on those little Ewoks); instead, he's a sleek, long, black-and-tan thing that sheds like crazy and regards strangers with skepticism, if not downright suspicion.
 But he is my best little friend, and I wouldn't trade him for any other dog in the world.
 It's the experience of our finding each other that has taught me the beauty of staying open-minded when seeking a pet, as with anything.

-Two years later, Bela is as content to be in my sister's care as my sister is to have her.
-They walk everywhere; Bela comes to work with her.
-Bela is markedly healthier and trimmer now, and kind and gentle to all she meets.
+Two years later, Bella is as content to be in my sister’s care as my sister is to have her.
+They walk everywhere; Bella comes to work with her.
+Bella is markedly healthier and trimmer now, and kind and gentle to all she meets.
 There is a universal beauty to this; of living a new and happy life while experiencing its second half.
 To participate in giving this joy to a dog is a true example of loving an animal.

 So, when the time comes I will truly consider adopting an older dog.
 There are dogs of every age who need homes, and as dog lovers, we need to embrace the merits of the seniors among the canine homeless just as we recognize the cuteness and energy of their puppy brethren.